hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ## Spacing

-Spacing between sections, fields, text, and other elements of a form should follow a decreasing scale based off of the 8px grid.
+Spacing between sections, fields, text, and other form elements should follow a decreasing scale on an 8px grid.
 This creates a consistent vertical rhythm between elements and reinforces a natural hierarchy and association between elements.

 ### Form